-You can choose print options from the various panes of the AdobePS driver dialog box.
+Choose settings for color print options from the various panes of the AdobePS driver dialog box.
 To access the initial AdobePS dialog box, choose Print from the File menu of your application.

-NOTE: The word "pane" is used to describe the different pages that appear in the driver dialog box when you make selections from the menu at the upper left corner of the dialog box.
+NOTE: The term "pane" is used to describe the different pages that appear in the driver dialog box when you make selections from the menu at the upper-left corner of the dialog box.
 Each pane presents a particular set of print options.